 Studio Wombat’s plugins make it easy to implement various custom pricing strategies:

-• Advanced Product Fields allows customers to choose how much they’ll pay and customize products in numerous ways, greatly enhancing the customer experience.
+- Advanced Product Fields allows customers to choose how much they’ll pay and customize products in numerous ways, greatly improving the customer experience.

 By combining these powerful tools, you can create a unique and flexible pricing system that sets your store apart from the competition.
 Start implementing custom pricing on your WooCommerce store today with Studio Wombat, and watch your customer satisfaction and sales grow!